h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ![ROC-3](assets/ROC-3.jpg)

-When we draw the ROC curve (3B) for the Histogram (3A) above, we will get the following results:
+When we draw the ROC curve (3B) for the smooth Histogram (3A) above, we will get the following results:

 When looking at the ROC Curve, it will have an AUC of .5 (in blue).